Meluiscruz/HelloWhatsAppWithUiPath/README.md

-# Hello Whatsapp with UiPath :robot:
+# Hello WhatsApp with UiPath :robot:

 A project which writes on Whatsapp Web and takes a photo.